Planning Consultancy:

 In some urban or city areas, it might be acceptable or even desirable to have pedestrian access only, but more often than not, the requirement for vehicular access is a pre-condition for the granting of planning permission, with that consent containing further stipulations that have to be fulfilled before the permission is operable.

-As a self builder, you must take particular care to ensure that these planning conditions are capable of being satisfied within your remit.
+As a self builder or property developer, you must take particular care to ensure that these planning conditions are capable of being satisfied within your remit.
 If they require the action or approval of third parties, then it is important to make sure that there are contracts in place and that any payments necessary are taken into account when agreeing the purchase price.

 Most people think that access directly onto a public highway is preferable, but there are a few considerations: